TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Introduction

-To realize this idea, we propose TIGFlow-GRPO, a forecasting framework that integrates CFM with online policy optimization.
-The model includes a TIG-GAT module that captures social context in a perception-aware manner.
-Rather than aggregating all nearby pedestrians indiscriminately, it selects neighbors according to the visual field of the target agent and refines the resulting interaction features for conditional generation, following the broader line of graph-based interaction modeling in trajectory forecasting ~\cite{salzmann2020trajectron++,xu2022groupnet,xu2023eqmotion,gao2025socialmp}.
-During post-training, we optimize the stochastic flow policy with a composite reward that evaluates each generated trajectory under visual-field-based social rules and signed distance field map constraints.
-This design encourages trajectories that remain compatible with both interpersonal behavior and scene geometry.
+To this end, we propose TIGFlow-GRPO, a forecasting approach that integrates perception-aware interaction modeling with reward-guided flow post-training.
+The model includes a TIG-GAT module that captures social context in a target-centric manner.
+Rather than aggregating all nearby pedestrians indiscriminately, it selects neighbors according to the visual field of the target agent and refines the resulting interaction features for conditional generation, following the broader line of graph-based interaction modeling in trajectory forecasting~\cite{salzmann2020trajectron++,xu2022groupnet,xu2023eqmotion,gao2025socialmp}.
+During post-training, we optimize the stochastic flow policy using a composite reward tailored to trajectory prediction, which evaluates each generated trajectory under view-aware social rules and map constraints based on the signed distance field.
+This design encourages the generation of trajectories that remain compatible with both interpersonal behavior and scene geometry.

 Our main contributions are summarized as follows. \begin{itemize} \item We introduce TIG-GAT, an interaction-aware perception module that improves social context modeling in crowded scenes through target-centric, view-aware neighbor reasoning and gated feature refinement.
-By combining perception-aware neighbor selection with explicit modeling of local interactions, TIG-GAT provides richer conditional representations for socially complex trajectory forecasting.
+By combining perception-aware neighbor selection with explicit local interaction modeling, TIG-GAT provides richer conditional representations for socially complex trajectory forecasting.

-\item During Flow-GRPO post-training, we reformulate deterministic flow rollout through an ODE-to-SDE transition, thereby turning continuous flow generation into a stochastic policy process.
-This design enables stochastic RL exploration and makes GRPO applicable to continuous spatio-temporal generation while preserving compatibility with the learned flow prior.
+\item We design a composite reward for trajectory forecasting that integrates social and physical constraints, including view-aware interaction rules and scene-aware feasibility cues, to guide behavior-aware alignment during post-training.
+This reward encourages flow-based trajectory generation to produce futures that are more behaviorally plausible, socially consistent, and physically feasible.

-\item We design a composite reward that integrates social and physical constraints, including view-aware interaction rules and scene-aware feasibility cues, to guide behavior-aware alignment during post-training.
-This reward encourages flow-based trajectory generation to produce futures that are more behaviorally plausible, socially consistent, and physically feasible. \end{itemize}
+\item We adapt Flow-GRPO-style post-training to flow-based trajectory forecasting by using stochastic rollout as the optimization mechanism for GRPO.
+This design enables reward-guided alignment of a pretrained flow predictor under non-differentiable behavioral constraints while preserving compatibility with the learned flow prior. \end{itemize}